Here’s what you can expect on your visit:

 Primary care service:

 After intake a nurse will call your name for you to see a provider.
-The nurse will take your BP, temperature, pulse and ask about your health.
-You will then see a Doctor or Nurse Practitioner.
+The nurse will take your BP, temperature, pulse and ask about your health and medications.
+You will then see a Doctor, Nurse Practitioner or Physicians Assistant

 How long does it take?